-6 We owe somewhat less deference to a decision that was rendered without benefit of a full airing of all the relevant considerations.
-The fact that until this case the Court has not had to confront squarely the consequences of holding § 1983 inapplicable to official municipal policies may be considered in assessing the quality of the precedent that we are asked to re-examine.
+&lt;sup>6 We owe somewhat less deference to a decision that was rendered without benefit of a full airing of all the relevant considerations.
+The fact that until this case the Court has not had to confront squarely the consequences of a ruling holding § 1983 inapplicable to official municipal policies may be considered in assessing the quality of the precedent that we are being asked to re-examine.

-7 In Aldinger v.
-Howard, 427 U. S. 1 (1976), we reaffirmed Monroe, but petitioner did not contest the proposition that counties were excluded from the reach of § 1983 under Monroe, id., at 16, and the question before us concerned the scope of pendent-party jurisdiction with respect to a state-law claim.
+&lt;sup>7 In Aldinger v.
+Howard, 427 U. S. 1 (1976), we reaffirmed Monroe, but petitioner did not contest the proposition that counties were excluded from § 1983 as a result of Monroe, id., at 16, and the question before us concerned the scope of pendent-party jurisdiction with respect to a state-law claim.
 Similarly, the parties in Mt.
-Healthy City Board of Ed. v.
+Healthy City School Dist. v.
 Doyle, 429 U. S. 274 (1977), did not seek a re-examination of our ruling in Monroe.